epomatti/azure-servicebus-performance-benchmark/README.md

 For better performance, add a [Private Endpoint](https://learn.microsoft.com/en-us/azure/service-bus-messaging/private-link-service) and attach it to the VM subnet.

 > ℹ️ When using Private Endpoints you don't need to change the URL.
-Use public FQDN.
+Use the same public FQDN, Azure will take care of the routing.
 Test it with `nslookup`.

 To control Java memory and other fine-tunning configurations: